-You will need to judge your own situation when it comes to this.
-If you work in a separate town or have a very long commute, then a more comprehensive GHB supply of food and water might be necessary.
+You will need to judge your situation when it comes to water.
+If you work in a separate town or have a very long commute, then a more comprehensive GHB supply of water will be necessary.

-The first thing that needs to be said is that your GHB should not be as big and have as many things in it as your BOB.
+The first thing that needs to be said is that your GHB should not be as big as your BOB.
+Neither should it have as gear in it.
 The goal of the BOB is to help you survive for an extended period of time if you have to get out of dodge.

 Sort It Out

 Now it’s time to get serious.
 First, sort your gear into four piles.
 Pile one is your bulky essentials that required only when you stop for the night or take a long pause.

 Examples include a tent, tarp, or hammock, sleeping bag, spare boots/shoes, and changes of clothes.